thejoefriel/gmail-assistant-mcp/README.md

 ## How it works

+There's 3 toosl to use:
 - Ask Claude to fetch emails
-- Ask Claude to draft replies to any of those emails
+- Ask Claude to draft replies to any of those emails (where you are the "to" (not "cc"))
+- Ask Claude to fetch last 10 emails and draft replies for ones where they are "to" you

 ## Requirements